There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 I was frantically googling to see what levels are harmful.
 Luckily, one milk chocolate kiss didn’t affect her at all.
 This calculator from VeterinaryClinic.com is amazingly helpful for determining the risk.

-Always keep in mind that there are a number of foods that are poisonous to dogs – not just chocolate, but garlic, avocado (especially the pit, which can cause an obstruction), and the sweetener xylitol, among other things.
+Always keep in mind that there are a number of foods that are poisonous to dogs – not just chocolate, but garlic, onion, avocado (especially the pit, which can cause an obstruction), and the sweetener xylitol, among other things.

 Research Dog Food Labels Thoroughly

 There’s a lot of marketing hype around dog food.
-Dog food manufacturers spend as much on advertising as human food manufacturers; with just as many headline nutritional benefits sound good on paper.
+Dog food manufacturers spend as much on advertising as human food manufacturers; with just as many headline nutrition benefits sound good on paper.
 It’s important to look deeper into the labels to find the best food for your dog.

 A lot of dog food is heavily processed and full of ‘fillers’, for instance, meaning you really do want to check the label, just like you would with human food, to confirm the main ingredient is a high protein meat and not all filler or junk.